The tangential cone condition for some coefficient identification model problems in parabolic PDEs: Introduction

-The conditions \eqref{tcc} and \eqref{Fpbounded} force local convexity of the residual $\theta\mapsto\|F(\theta)-y\|^2$.
-In this sense, the conditions are structurally similar to conditions used in the analysis of Tikhonov regularization, such as those in \cite{ChKu96}.
+The conditions \eqref{tcc} and \eqref{Fpbounded} { enforce certain local convexity conditions of the residual $\theta\mapsto\|F(\theta)-y\|^2$, cf.\cite{Kindermann:2017}. } In this sense, the conditions are structurally similar to conditions used in the analysis of Tikhonov regularization, such as those in \cite{ChKu96}.
 The tangential cone condition eventually guarantees convergence to the solution of \eqref{Fthetay} by a gradient descent method for the residual (and also for the Tikhonov functional).
 Therefore it ensures that the iterates are not trapped in local minima.

 The key contribution of this chapter is therefore to establish \eqref{tcc}, \eqref{Fpbounded} in the reduced setting \eqref{Fthetay} as well as its counterpart in the all-at-once setting \eqref{bFthetauy} for the above examples (as well as somewhat more general classes of examples) of parameter identification in initial boundary value problems for parabolic PDEs represented by \eqref{model-1}, \eqref{model-2}.
 In the reduced setting this also involves the proof of well-definedness and differentiability of the parameter-to-state map $S$, whereas in the all-at-once setting this is not needed, thus leaving more freedom in the choice of function spaces.
 Correspondingly, the examples classes considered in Section \ref{sec:aao} will be more general than those in Section \ref{Reduced}.